Fluent

 Testing for emotional friction, not usability

-A cognitive walkthrough with a focus on emotional responses works like a usability test, but with questions centred on how the interaction feels rather than whether it functions correctly.
+A cognitive walkthrough with a focus on emotional responses is a usability test, but with questions centred on how the interaction feels rather than whether it functions correctly.
 We tested with 6 users (5 women, 1 man) who have a history of unwillingly performing invisible labour at work.

 When introduced to the volunteering flow, all 6 users said they would decline because they didn't have bandwidth.
 This likely reflected biases from previous experiences where these previously unstructured tasks went unrewarded, which meant the perceived effort of participating had to be reduced.